top of page

 newborn baby scan

-"There is growing evidences that labour normally starts when the baby sends chemical signals to the mother’s body to say that s/he is ready to be born.
-It’s possible that if your labour hasn’t started, this is because your baby needs a bit longer to develop in the womb.
+"There is growing evidence that labour typically begins when the baby sends chemical signals to the mother’s body indicating readiness to be born.
+If labour hasn't started, it might be because your baby needs more time to develop in the womb.

-The concept of “being overdue” implies that all babies are “due” after the same length of pregnancy.
-We know that not all babies teethe, or learn to walk at the same time, so why should all babies be ready to be born after the same number of weeks in the womb?
-In fact, there is plenty of evidence that there is variation in this, as in anything else to do with human beings." https://www.aims.org.uk/information/item/due-date
+The concept of 'being overdue' suggests that all babies are 'due' after the same pregnancy length.
+However, just as not all babies teethe or learn to walk at the same time, not all babies are ready to be born after the same number of weeks in the womb.
+There is substantial evidence showing variation in this, as in all aspects of human development" (https://www.aims.org.uk/information/item/due-date).

 newborn baby